 It is time to talk about my own experience with DEGIRO.
 I have used them for almost two years.

 Overall, I am satisfied with my usage of DEGIRO.
 It is very straightforward to use.
 When I started using this broker, I was a total beginner in investing.
 I feel like DEGIRO is a good broker for beginners.
-They are very easy to use, and their fees are entirely acceptable.
+They are straightforward to use, and their fees are entirely acceptable.

 Finally, the last issue I have with DEGIRO is their handling of United States Exchange Traded Funds.
-In early 2019, DEGIRO stopped offering access to ETFs from the U.S. That was because some new regulations (FinIA/FinSA) would only let Swiss investors invest in certain funds.
+In early 2019, DEGIRO stopped offering access to ETFs from the United States.
+That was because some new regulations (FinIA/FinSA) would only let Swiss investors invest in certain funds.

-We can also look at my experience with the different process steps: account creation, using the web application, and using the mobile application.
+We can also look at my experience with the different process steps: account creation, web application, and mobile application.

 Creating an account at DEGIRO is a straightforward process.

 You have to go to the website, click on Open An Account, and they will guide you through the process.
 You will need to scan your ID to prove your residency.
 It is also when you will have to choose your account type.
-Choosing an account type is an important step since you cannot change it later.
+Selecting an account type is crucial since you cannot change it later.

 Once you have filled in all the necessary information, you will have to transfer some money to your account.
 DEGIRO will only activate your account once the money is there.
 You can use an instant deposit for free during the activation.
 Like this, you can create an account in a few minutes.

 Creating an account on DEGIRO is simple.
 I do not think it could be any simpler.
-There is only one thing that I dislike about this: you cannot change the account type.
+I dislike only one thing about this: you cannot change the account type.